spgib/chessapp/chessapp/README.md

 To do:

-1) Add loading animations to http queries.

-2) Make this app not look bad.
+1) Make this app not look bad.

-3) Stretch: animations for moving chess pieces?
+2) Stretch: animations for moving chess pieces?

-4) Clean up file structure.
+3) Clean up file structure.

-5) Test.
+4) Test.